zincsamael/muppy/muppy/doc/source/intro.rst

    dict |           1 |          280
    list |           1 |          224

-As you can see, both the new list and the new dict appear in the summary, but not the 4 integers used.
+As you can see both, the new list and the new dict appear in the summary, but not the 4 integers used.
 Why is that?
 Because they existed already before the where used here.